AdaCore/gnatstudio/docs/users_guide/debugging.rst

-Most items in this menu need to access the underlying debugger when the process is stopped, not when it is running, so you first need to stop the process at a breakpoint or interrupt it before using the following commands.
+Most items in this menu need to access the underlying debugger when the process is stopped, not when it is running, so you first need to stop the process at a breakpoint or interrupt it before using the following items.
 Failure to do so will result in empty windows.

 .. index:: menu; debug --> data --> data window

 :menuselection:`Debug --> Data --> Data Window`

-  Displays the Data window.
-If this window already exists, it is raised so that it becomes visible
+  Displays the :guilabel:`Data` browser.
+If it already exists, it's raised so it becomes visible

 .. index:: menu; debug --> data --> call stack

 :menuselection:`Debug --> Data --> Call Stack`

-  Displays the Call Stack window.
-  See :ref:`The_Call_Stack_Window` for more details.
+  Displays the Call Stack view.
+See :ref:`The_Call_Stack_View` for more details.

 .. index:: menu; debug --> data --> threads

 :menuselection:`Debug --> Data --> Threads`

   Opens a new window containing the list of threads currently present in the executable as reported by the underlying debugger.
 For each thread, it gives language- and debugger-dependent information such as internal identifier, name and status.
-You should refer to the underlying debugger's documentation for more details.
+Refer to the underlying debugger's documentation for more details.
 Like other similar commands, the process being debugged needs to be stopped before using this.
 If not, GPS will display an empty list.

   When supported by the underlying debugger, clicking on a thread will change the context (variables, call stack, source file) displayed, allowing you to